cesanta/mongoose/docs/README.md

 - `out` - Pointer to buffer to write result
 - `pos` - Position in output buffer to write result

-Return value: New position for futher operations
+Return value: New position for further operations

 Usage example: